martinval9/CliDM/README.md

 ## Fast Run

-With the quick release you can use clidm in a much faster way.
+With the fast run you can use clidm in a much faster way.

 ![Preview Image](https://github.com/martinval9/CliDM/blob/main/img/img_run.png)